run-ai/docs/docs/developer/researcher-rest-api/overview.md

 ## Endpoint URL for API

 The Researcher REST API is cluster-specific in the sense that if you have multiple GPU clusters, you will have a separate URL per cluster.
-This `<CLUSTER-ENDPOINT>` can be found in the Administrator user interface, under `Clusters`.
+This `<CLUSTER-ENDPOINT>` can be found in the Run:AI User Interface, under `Clusters`.
 Each cluster will have a separate URL.

 ## Authentication